Miserlou/RJModules/README.md

   * Wubber - Integrated LCA + LFO with adjustable pulse width and clock divider
   * Memory - Record a signal to a buffer, loop/trigger it back.
 Integrated knob.
 4 banks.
   * XYFX - Kaos Pad-inspired multi-FX rack.
+  * OscPhrase - Phrase generation based on a slow LFO

 ## Building